CURRICULUM FOR THE REAL WORLD

 The hallmark feature of the program is the individual capstone project.
 Each student is assigned a drug that is currently in phase 2 development, meaning that it has shown some results that it works.
 Then each student designs a phase 3 clinical trial and a development strategy for successfully earning FDA approval and getting the drug on the market.
 During the course, students also develop a strategic plan for publishing studies and a SWOT (strengths, weaknesses, opportunities and threats) analysis aimed at marketing it throughout its patent life.

-“The capstone course is the most unique aspect of the program,” Wong says.
+“The capstone course is the most unique aspect of the program,” says Robbie Wong, PharBE program director.
 Other programs go over nuts and bolts – what she calls “a cookbook method” of drug development – but the UW BioE program provides some real-life experience in what it would be like to do this job for a company.
+I haven’t seen any other program that provides this experience to students,” Wong says.

+Notably, the capstone course features a risk-benefit analysis, given the expense of developing and winning marketing approval for a drug, which can exceed $2.5 billion.
 The course includes a discussion on the reality of potential drug adoption or use in patients.
 In drug development, it’s not just about finding a drug that works – people must be able to afford it.

-In addition to understanding how drugs are developed, graduates review how diseases are managed and look at how decisions are made in selecting which drugs are used and not used, Wong says.
+In addition to understanding how drugs are developed, graduates review how diseases are managed and look at how decisions are made in selecting which drugs are used and not used,

 Details about the program and answers to frequently asked admissions questions are available on the PharBE Admissions FAQ page.